bgereke/candlelight_image_search/README.md

 # candlelight_image_search
-A browser extension for Pinterest's flashlight image search feature
+Another chrome extension for reverse image search

-frontend - a Vue.js chrome extension that allows the user to crop images captured from the browser or upoaded locally.
-Image search can be performed by Google, Bing, or Candlelight.
-Results are displayed as an infinitely scrollable masonry.
+frontend - a Vue.js chrome extension that provides functionality to crop screen captured, or uploaded, images in the browser and perfrom reverse image search similarly to Pinterest's "flashlight" search feature.
+Search can be performed with Google Cloud Vision, Bing Visual Search, or Candlelight (coming soon).